unoplatform/uno/doc/articles/features/working-with-xaml-hot-reload.md

 Skia-based targets provide support for full XAML Hot Reload and C# Hot Reload.
 There are some restrictions that are listed below:

 - The Visual Studio 2022 for Windows support is fully available, with and without running under the debugger
-- As of VS 2022 17.9 XAML Hot Reload under WSL is not supported
+- As of VS 2022 17.9 XAML or C# Hot Reload under WSL is not supported
 - VS Code
   - With the debugger: The C# Dev Kit is handling hot reload [when enabled](https://code.visualstudio.com/docs/csharp/debugging#_hot-reload).
 As of December 20th, 2023, C# Dev Kit hot reload does not handle class libraries.
 To experience the best hot reload, do not use the debugger.
   - Without the debugger: The VS Code Uno Platform extension is handling Hot Reload (C# or XAML)